Formula to Calculate Acid Test Ratio

 The result will be:-

 This has been a guide to Acid Test Ratio Formula, here we discuss its uses and calculation along with practical examples of Acid Test Ratio Formula.
-Here we also provide you with Acid Test Ratio Calculator with downloadable excel template.
+Here we also provide you with the Acid Test Ratio Calculator with a downloadable excel template.